pharaox/carnalitas_x/README.md

 One of your slaves flees, taking some of your valuables with them, and a knight is chosen as a scapegoat.
 You can try to catch the slave via intrigue or martial challenges, fine or forgive the scapegoat, or do nothing, for a loss or gain of prestige or stress.

 This event is based on the *Escaped Thrall* event from FP1, but is somewhat more sophisticated as it involves a real character.
-Every year there is a chance of approximately 10% for this even to fire for every ruler that is a slave owner.
+Every year there is a chance of approximately 10% for this event to fire for every ruler that is a slave owner.

+### Piety Loss From Slaves

+Once a year rulers may lose piety for any slaves owned against religious doctrines.
+The piety lost per slave is:

+* 25 if owning slaves of that slave's faith is shunned by your faith.
+* 50 if owning slaves of that slave's faith is considered a crime by your faith.

 ### Slave Memories